Skip to main content

 Multiple drafts of Smith's work

-As part of Big Sky Resort’s commitment to its ForeverProject sustainability mission (https://bigskyresort.com/sustainability), copies of the summer trail map are no longer printed out.
-The map is available on signage around the resort, on the Big Sky Resort app and on the resort’s website (https://bigskyresort.com/Documents/Big%20Sky/The%20Resort/Trail%20Maps/Summer/Summer%202023%20Trail%20Map.pdf).
+As part of Big Sky Resort’s commitment to its ForeverProject sustainability mission, copies of the summer trail map are no longer printed out.
+The map is available on signage around the resort, on the Big Sky Resort app, and on our website .
 Printed trail maps are still available in the winter season.

 Gabrielle Gasser